benjamincrozat/content/posts/php-enums.md

 2. We initialize the `$house` property with the `House::from()` static method from a string value (since `House` is now a backed enum of type `string`).
 3. If this fails, an exception is throw. (`Uncaught ValueError: "Foo" is not a valid backing value for enum "House"`)

 In some cases, instead of throwing an exception, you might want to fall back on a default value.
-Here's how you can do that with the `House::tryFrom()` static method:
+Here's how you can do that with the `House::tryFrom()` static method, which returns `null` in case of failure.

 ```php
 $student = new Student(